emdneto/kubestronaut-roadmap/README.md

 [KCSA](https://training.linuxfoundation.org/certification/kubernetes-and-cloud-native-security-associate-kcsa/) will test your understanding of the baseline security configuration of Kubernetes clusters to meet compliance objectives, including the ability to harden security controls, test and monitor the security, and participate in assessing security threats and vulnerabilities.

-In my opinion, this certification is very hard if you don't have kwnoledge on security fundamentals. *Pass score is 75%*.
+In my opinion, this certification is very hard if you don't have knowledge of security fundamentals. *Pass score is 75%*.

 Study but not limited to the following: